 Many people are diversifying away from stock market investments to more tangible portfolio assets.
 Real estate investments are certainly the most common tangible asset investors start with.

 However, real estate is costly and thus high-risk if you don’t know what you are doing.
-Avoid these common investment property mistakes buyers make in Washington DC and North Carolina.
+Avoid these common investment property mistakes buyers make in Charlotte.

-4 Common Investment Property Mistakes Buyers Make in Washington DC and North Carolina
+4 Common Investment Property Mistakes Buyers Make in Charlotte

 “If you buy it they will come,” seems to be the mentality of many first-time real estate investors.
 They think that just by getting the title on a property, renters will flood in and thus the money will flow.
 This isn’t the case.